nkohari/node-hipchat/README.md

 A simple node.js library for communicating with the [HipChat](http://hipchat.com/) REST API.
 Supports full Hipchat API

-You can also install via npm:
+You CAN NOT  install it via npm yet:

-  npm install node-hipchat

 Methods implemented: